facebook/sapling/_src/commands/rebase.md

 By default, rebase will close the transaction after each commit.
 For performance purposes, you can configure rebase to use a single transaction across the entire rebase.
-WARNING: This setting introduces a significant risk of losing the work you've done in a rebase if the rebase aborts
+WARNING: This setting introduces a significant risk of losing the work you&#x27;ve done in a rebase if the rebase aborts
 unexpectedly:

 ```